-Member Year of birth Education Main function Member of the Board since Shareholding, 31 Dec 2017 Participation in board meetings Juha Vidgrén, Chair of the Board 1970 Master of Educational Sciences Chair of the Board of Ponsse Plc 2000 6,207,000 shares 9/9 Mammu Kaario Deputy Chair of the Board 1963 Master in Law with court training, MBA Administrative professional 2010 4,500 shares, independent of the Company and of major shareholders 8/9 Matti Kylävainio 1974 Master of Science in Economics and Business Administration Keitele Group, director of sawmill operations 2016 Independent of the Company and of major shareholders 8/9 Ossi Saksman 1951 Kauppaneuvos (Finnish honorary title), administrative notary 2009 5,000 shares, independent of the Company and of major shareholders 9/9 Janne Vidgrén 1968 Vocational Qualification in Business and Administration 2015 3,691,742 shares 8/9 Jukka Vidgrén 1983 Media diploma Mutant Koala Pictures, Managing Director 2011 3,764,778 shares 7/9
+Member Year of birth Education Main function Member of the Board since Shareholding, 31 Dec 2019 Participation in board meetings Juha Vidgrén, Chair of the Board 1970 Master of Educational Sciences Ponsse Plc, Chair of the Board 2000 6,207,000 shares 9/9 Mammu Kaario Deputy Chair of the Board 1963 Master in Law with court training, MBA Professional board member 2010 4,500 shares, independent of the Company and of major shareholders 8/9 Matti Kylävainio 1974 Master of Science in Economics and Business Administration Keitele Group, director of sawmill operations 2016 Independent of the Company and of major shareholders 8/9 Juha Vanhainen 1961 M.Sc.
+(Tech.)
+UROS Ltd, CEO 2018 Independent of the Company and of major shareholders 8/9 Janne Vidgrén 1968 Vocational Qualification in Business and Administration 2015 3,691,742 shares 6/9 Jukka Vidgrén 1983 Media diploma Mutant Koala Pictures, Managing Director 2011 3,764,778 shares 9/9